 5 Essential Canoe Tripping Knots

-Ever been out on a trip, in the pouring rain struggling to get your tarp secured because you’ve forgotten that one knot to string up the tarp?
-I have, that’s why I’ve compiled this list of 5 basic knots to know and review before leaving for your trip.
+Have you ever been on a trip, in the pouring rain, struggling to get your tarp secured because you've forgotten that one knot to string up the tarp?

 As with most skills in life, ‘if you don’t use it, you lose it!’
 That’s why I recommend practicing these knots before leaving on your trip, while you still have access to the internet!

 Knot 1: Trucker’s Hitch

 This is a good one to start with as it is one you may be using before even leaving for the trip!

 This is a good knot to know as this is the knot I use when securing my canoe to my car or trailer.
 The great thing about this knot is it will quick release, no matter how much you tighten it up.

 Another great use for this knot is when tying off your tent fly or possibly running a clothesline at your campsite.

 My take: After twisting the rope 3 times and creating the loop with your line, don’t make that loop too big, as you put tension on the rope, that loop will grow as well.
 When fastening a canoe, I like to generally start that loop around the rocker of the canoe (when the canoe transitions from the side to the hull).

 Ahh, the half hitch, or as some refer to as, the ‘yep, I put a knot in that, so it’s not going anywhere…knot’